 The exam and the group assignment must also each receive a mark of at least 5.5 in order to pass the course.
 In addition, students can receive up to 0.5 bonus credit for specific tasks that will be presented in the first lecture.
 Missing deadlines may lead to deduction of points.

-All students have to buy the textbook: Skolnik, R (2016) Global Health 101.
-Third Edition.
+All students have to buy the textbook: Skolnik, R (2019) Global Health 101.
+Fourth Edition.
 Jones and Bartlett Publishers; Sudbury, USA.
+The Third Edition (2016) also suffice.
 The book is available at the WUR-shop.
 In addition, selected readings will be made available in Brightspace.

 |Compulsory for:||BGM||Health and Society||BSc||5MO|